Bound to bounce: a coupled scalar-tachyon model for a smooth bouncing/cyclic universe: The Coupled Scalar-Tachyon Field Bouncing Universe Model

+\fig{Graph-Tn.pdf}{Timestamps of universe evolution presented in the potential of $T$.
+The dashed curve is the potential during locked inflation, and the solid one is after tachyon is released.
+The universe starts minimum at $T_0$.
+Locked inflation ends at $T_1$.
+Rolling inflation ends at $T_2$.
+Tachyon first reaches its \VEV{} at $T_3$.}{0.75}{h!t}

+\refig{Graph-Tn.pdf} shows the expected stages in the figure of the potentials of $T$, with timestamps $(0, 1,...)$ in subscripts to indicate the time at which variables stand.
+We start the universe from its minimum, timestamped as $0$.
+Tachyon is initially locked at zero by the oscillating $\phi$.
+The bounce stage is short.
+The curvature term is inflated away, and therefore the universe goes on to a locked inflation stage during which the amplitude of $\phi$ is also red-shifted.
+When it drops to too low, it can no longer provide enough effective mass to $T$.
+When it happens, $T$ starts to roll down.
+The bounce and locked inflation stages are indicated by $0 \rightarrow 1$ in~\refig{Graph-Tn.pdf}, with Point 1 being the end of locked inflation.

+At the beginning of tachyon's rolling, when $\dot T^2\, \ll\, \ms^4$, there is another short period of inflation, {\it rolling inflation}, denoted by $1\rightarrow 2$ in \refig{Graph-Tn.pdf}.
+During rolling inflation, $\ta{\phi^2}$ is damped and $T$ picks up a vacuum expectation value.

+Toward the end of the rolling inflation, the velocity of $T$ becomes large.
+Inflation ends because the tachyon is matter-like.
+As shown in \refig{Graph-Tn.pdf}, tachyon is acceleratingly to catch up with its \VEV{} at this stage, indicated by $2\rightarrow 3$.

+Once $T$ reaches its \VEV{}, it will oscillate and relax.
+Its kinetic energy is lost through expansion.
+It then follows that the \VEV{} of tachyon increases slowly before contraction happens.
+This happens after Point $T_3$ in \refig{Graph-Tn.pdf}.

+Matter-like components have larger damping rates than the curvature term, so curvature gradually becomes important and eventually balances all positive energy contributions in the Friedman equation.
+The universe turns around at this point to enter a phase of contraction.
+During contraction, $\phi$ is boosted and it drags $T$ back to zero.
+When the universe is again dominated by the vacuum energy of the tachyon, the positive energy behaves like a cosmological constant and stays constant for further contraction whereas the curvature energy increases at a rate of $a^{-2}$.
+A bounce takes place when the curvature energy and vacuum energy of the tachyon reaches exact equality.
+Even though the bouncing process is seemingly like the reverse of an expansion, the universe enters another cycle of expansion.

+\ssecs{Locked Inflation Era} We start following the universe evolution from the minimum of $a(t)$~.
+Tachyon is initially locked at its \VEV{} zero by the large amplitude of $\phi$.
+Curvature energy and vacuum energy of $T$ co-dominate and cancel each other at minimum $a$, but their equation of state difference still leads to an expansion During the early co-dominant expansion stage, the curvature is red-shifted, and the value of expected vacuum of tachyon field becomes dominated.
+Since the co-dominant stage is short (with a time scale comparable to $\sqrt\frac{3\mpl^2}{8\pi V_0}$), universe evolves into locked inflation stage soon.

-\ssecs{The locked inflation} During locked inflation, the two branes oscillate with a large amplitude, preventing the production of tachyon, i.e. $\lambda\ta{\phi^2}=\lambda V_0y^2\gg V_0/\ms^2$ and $\ta{T^2}\ll\ms^2$.
-The universe is dominated by $V_0$, the vacuum energy between the branes.
+The universe then goes on to the locked inflation, as indicated $0\rightarrow 1$ in \refig{Graph-Tn.pdf}.
+For non-zero value of $\phi$, the scalar-tachyon forms a false vacuum valley at $T=0$.
+During locked inflation, the interaction term produces a positive effective mass for $T$ with large amplitude of $\phi$.
+Therefore, the tachyon is locked in such false vacuum valley.
+And the scalar field $\phi$ is rolling along the false vacuum valley ($T=0$) with a decreasing amplitude due to the inflation.
+In D-brane scenario, the locked inflation can be viewed as the two branes oscillate with a large amplitude, preventing the production of tachyon, i.e. $\lambda\ta{\phi^2}=\lambda V_0y^2\gg V_0/\ms^2$ and $\ta{T^2}\ll\ms^2$.
+The universe is dominated by $V_0$, the tension of the branes.
 Here $\ta{\ }$ means time averaging to remove oscillatory features.